 The “Made in China 2025” plan comprehensively upgrades the manufacturing industry.
 It focuses on innovation and quality over quantity.
 China sees an opportunity in being a world leader in green development.
 To achieve these ends, China will nurture its human talent.

-Innovation will flourish only if China strengthens protection of intellectual property rights.
+Innovation will flourish only if China strengthens the protection of intellectual property rights.
 The government must allow firms to declare their own technology standards.
 They must also be free to participate in international standards setting.

-The government create 40 manufacturing innovation centers by 2025.
+The government creates 40 manufacturing innovation centers by 2025.
 It also wants source 70 percent of core manufacturing materials domestically by 2025.

 The plan prioritizes 10 sectors: